 Trades can then be hunted using other confluences such as Japanese candlesticks to find entry points or major areas of supply and demand.

 The stop loss can trail behind either the 8 or 21 period moving average depending on your risk tolerance.

 The key to this strategy is first identifying an obvious trend either higher or lower.

 Once you have found a trend you are then looking for price to pause or consolidate.

-In the example chart below you will see price was in a strong trend higher before moving into a sideways consolidation pattern.
+In the example below you will see price trending higher before moving into a sideways consolidation pattern.

 We could then look to play the breakout trade inline with the existing uptrend when price breaks through the resistance level.